willdickson/pupae_thermal_device/README.md

 ![screenshot](images/buttons_figure.png)

-The set-point temperatures for plates and the temperature controller's enabled/disabled state can be controlled using the A, B and C buttons on the Adafruit OLED Featherwing.
+The set-point temperatures for the plates and the temperature controller's state (enabled/disabled) can be controlled using the A, B and C buttons on the Adafruit OLED Featherwing.

 * A/B buttons control right/left plate set-points.
 The A/B buttons are